thestalkers/policies/sites/com-github-docs-en-site-policy-github-terms-github-corporate-terms-of-service.md

 * [S. Support](#s-support)
 * [T. Miscellaneous](#t-miscellaneous)

-*These terms apply to GitHub.com customers who have executed agreements in place referencing the Corporate Terms of Service.
-All other business or institution customers are directed to [github.com/customer-terms](https://github.com/customer-terms) for current terms.*
+**Note:** The GitHub Corporate Terms of Service were deprecated effective 30 November 2021, and are no longer used for new customers.
+The terms below apply *only* to those GitHub customers with executed agreements that explicitly reference the Corporate Terms of Service.
+All other business or institution customers are directed to the GitHub Customer Agreement terms available at [github.com/customer-terms](https://github.com/customer-terms).

 [GitHub Corporate Terms of Service](#github-corporate-terms-of-service)
 ----------